edgedb/edgedb/docs/reference/projects.rst

 .. code-block:: bash

-  $ edgedb project init
+  $ gel project init
-  No `edgedb.toml` found in this repo or above.
+  No `gel.toml` found in this repo or above.
   Do you want to initialize a new project?
 [Y/n]
   > Y
   Checking Gel versions...